FranciscoJoseMunoz/JavaSpringMvcAngularPrimeNg/README.md

 4) Install Maven and define environment variables if you don´t have it done yet

-5) Unzip de project at your Eclipse workspace
+5) Unzip de project and put de folder called "PeopleSpringMvc" at your Eclipse workspace

 6) Start your localhost MySQL if you don't have it started yet